vin-e/clerk-astro-demo/README.md

 ***

+# NOT MAINTAINED

-For an updated and maintained version of the astro and clerk implementaiton please visit [maybrito's repo](https://github.com/maykbrito/astro-clerk-auth)
+[maybrito](https://github.com/maykbrito/astro-clerk-auth) has an updated and maintained version of the astro and clerk implementaiton

 ***